Monarchy of Canada and the Canadian Armed Forces: Visual markers

-Unique king's colours and regimental colours are presented to various regiments, units, and commands, consisting mostly of national and royal symbols combined; they today act as "visible symbols of pride, honour and devotion to Sovereign and country."
-Colours are thus consecrated objects; it is expected that everyone will rise to attention (if civilian) and salute (if military) upon passing a stand of uncased colours.
-Authorization to possess a king's colour may be granted and the colour presented only by the King, the governor general or a lieutenant governor, and the colours must be dipped in the presence of the monarch or other members of the royal family.
+Unique king's colours and regimental colours are presented to various regiments, units, and commands, consisting mostly of national and royal symbols combined; they act as "visible symbols of pride, honour, and devotion to sovereign and country."
+Colours are thus consecrated objects; it is expected that everyone will rise to attention (if civilian) and salute (if military) upon a stand of uncased colours passing.
+Authorization to possess a king's colour may be granted and the colour presented only by the King, the governor general, or a lieutenant governor and the colours must be dipped in the presence of the monarch or other members of the royal family.

 Those in the royal family may also present a royal banner to a unit to commemorate specific services rendered and as a mark of royal favour.
-For example, Lord Strathcona's Horse (Royal Canadians) received a royal banner from King Edward VII for their combat in South Africa, and Queen Elizabeth The Queen Mother presented the Canadian Forces Medical Service with a royal banner in 1985.
+For example, Lord Strathcona's Horse (Royal Canadians) received a royal banner from King Edward VII for their combat in South Africa and Queen Elizabeth, the Queen Mother, presented the Canadian Forces Medical Service with a royal banner in 1985.
 These typically include a mark unique to the royal individual, such as a cypher.